noderockets/noderocket.org/src/documents/launcher_control.html.md

 In order to make it easy to connect to the valves and sensor, we included a CAT6 keystone jack.
 The circuit board will be connected to the control assembly (valves and sensor) through a network cable.
 This makes it easier to set up and tear down the launcher.

+**** WARNINGS ****
+- The direction of the diodes matters.
+If you put them in backwards you are short circuiting your transistors.
+- Don't plug the 15 V into the Arduino power jack.
+It fits, but it's way too much power.
+You could damage the Arduino.
+- Different transistors may use different pins than the ones in the diagrams/pictures.
+If you aren't using the same parts listed above, make sure the pins match for base, collector, and emitter (or gate, source, and drain).
+If they don't match, adjust your wiring accordingly.

 Put all together, it should look like this:

 [![project circuit layout](images/launcher_circuit_small.png)](images/noderocket-launcher_electronics_bb.png)